UNDP กรุงเทพฮับในภูมิภาค

 - Support knowledge codification and documentation of methodologies, tools, and country experiences.

-- D. Advise on Knowledge Management and Learning.
+- D. Facilitate Knowledge Management and Learning.

 - Synthesize lessons learned from country implementation to inform regional guidance.